bstaple1/MTGA_Draft_17Lands/README.md

     - Windows: https://www.python.org/downloads/windows/.
     - Mac: https://www.python.org/downloads/macos/.

-- Step 4: Install the python package installer Pip by opening the terminal and entering "python3.10 -m ensurepip --upgrade".
+- Step 4: Install the python package installer Pip by opening the terminal and entering ```python3.10 -m ensurepip --upgrade```.

-- Step 5: Open the terminal and enter "pip install -r requirements.txt"
+- Step 5: Open the terminal and enter ```pip install -r requirements.txt```
     - Ignore the pywin32 warnings/errors if you are using a Mac.

-- Step 6: (Mac Only) Install web certificates by going to "/Applications/Python 3.10/" and double-clicking the file "Install Certificates.command".
+- Step 6: (Mac Only) Install web certificates by going to `/Applications/Python 3.10/` and double-clicking the file `Install Certificates.command`.

-- Step 7: Start the application by opening the terminal and entering "python3.10 main.py".
+- Step 7: Start the application by opening the terminal and entering ```python3.10 main.py```.

 - Step 8: (Mac Only) Set Arena to window mode.